-Now, in effect, she tells her son: “Come on now, pull himself together.
-I want to remind you of something you should have remembered.”
+Now, in effect, she tells her son to pull himself together and then reminds him of something he should have remembered.

 Verse 11: There is a man in thy kingdom, in whom is the spirit of the holy gods; and in the days of thy father light and understanding and wisdom, like the wisdom of the gods, was found in him; whom the king Nebuchadnezzar thy father, the king, I say, thy father, made master of the magicians, astrologers, Chaldeans, and soothsayers;

 This verse and the next were spoken by Belshazzar’s mother.
 Keep in mind Belshazzar was only 29 years old.
 A young wife could not know the things mentioned in these verses unless she got them second hand.
 The phraseology indicates she got them firsthand.
 Note the last phrase in the next verse saying: “he [Daniel] will shew the interpretation” indicating absolute faith in Daniel’s ability.
 That “faith” was not second hand!

 Note her emphasis on Belshazzar’s relationship to Nebuchadnezzar saying: “king Nebuchadnezzar thy father . . .
 I say, thy father” (really his grandfather) suggesting she had tried to tell him these things before.
 Bear in mind that she was also Nabonidus’ wife, although it is very unlikely he shared her faith in Daniel.
 Therefore, Belshazzar was torn between the faith of his real father and that of his mother who not only espoused faith in Daniel, but likely espoused faith in Daniel’s God.